 It's difficult to know precisely what is required to retire with financial security.
 But it is possible to get a good estimate, which will then help in knowing how much to put away now to reach your goals.

-Here are the basic steps in estimating how much you'll need to retire:
+Here are five things to remember when determining how much you'll need to retire:

-1. Estimate the Income You Need in Retirement
+1. Calculate the Income You Need in Retirement

-The most simple calculation is to use your current income, adjust it for inflation, then use 80% of that amount as a target retirement income.
-If you're not a math wiz or you don't know how to use a financial calculator, you use the rule of 72 or you can simply use an online inflation calculator
+- The most simple calculation is to start with your current income, adjust it for inflation, then use 80% of that amount as a target retirement income.
+If you're not a math wiz or you don't know how to use a financial calculator, you can use the rule of 72 to figure your tax-adjusted income need (or you can simply use an online inflation calculator).

 2. Get Estimates on Sources of Retirement (Other Than Investments)

 Do you expect to have sources of income other than your savings?
 Although Social Security doesn't seem reliable for some people, it's not likely to go away.
-To be conservative, look at your Social Security statement and use the full retirement age to use with calculations.
-If the benefit is altered by the federal government, it will likely change rules on taking the benefit early (currently set at age 62).
+To be conservative, look at your Social Security statement and use the full retirement age for the calculations.

 If you are fortunate enough to have more sources of income, such as a pension from your employer, you can do the same for that amount and subtract it from what you'll need in retirement.

-3. Estimate How Much Investment Income You Can Take Annually and Make it Last 30 Years
+3. Use the "4% Rule" to Estimate How Investment Income Can Last 30 Years

 The biggest risk to most retirees is not a crashing stock market but the risk of outliving their savings.
 Therefore, unless you have a family history of illness or cancer, you are wise to expect to live to age 90 or higher.